Introducing WP-MCP: Manage Your WordPress Site Through AI

 -- npx wp-mcp

-I care about real use cases, not theoretical demos.
-These are workflows I use every week.
+I don’t care about theoretical demos.
+These are the workflows I actually run every week on my own sites.

 Show me the site health status.

-I get critical issues, recommendations, and passed tests in seconds.
-This used to take 10+ minutes of dashboard clicks.
+Critical issues, recommendations, and passed tests show up in seconds.
+This used to take 10+ minutes of clicking through wp-admin dashboards.
+Now it’s one sentence.

 Create a new draft post titled ‘Redis Object Caching on CloudPanel’ with this content.
 Category: WordPress.
 Tag: Performance.

 Post created.
-No block editor switching.
+No block editor fumbling.
 No copy-paste formatting cleanup.
 No forgotten category assignment.
+This is how I publish most of my developer-focused content now.

 Show me all pending comments from the last 7 days.

-I review in chat, approve legit comments, trash spam.
-For active comment sites, this is significantly faster than the wp-admin comments table.
+I review comments in the chat, approve the legitimate ones, and trash spam.
+For sites with active comment sections, this is significantly faster than the wp-admin comments table with its endless pagination.

 List all installed plugins with versions and update status.

-Which plugins have not been updated by their developers in over a year?
+Which plugins haven’t been updated by their developers in over a year?

 Show me products with stock under 10 units.